 Most of the furniture in Ayden’s room had lived in other places before coming to him.
 Until now, they were all different finishes, different colors, and different styles.
-This could have been seen as eclectic – or it could have been seen as a clean flea market – unfortunately, it was the latter.
+You can see Mis-matched styles as eclectic or cluttered – unfortunately, in this case, it was the latter!

 When deciding on the finish, we considered a few things that Ayden already has.
-Ayden has a platform bed that we made for him last year based on the Hailey Platform Bed from Ana White’s design plans and we love it.
-We wanted to bring all of the other furniture in to match – clearly the current finish does not.
+Ayden has a platform bed, in black, that we made for him last year based on the Hailey Platform Bed from Ana White’s design plans, and we love it.

-in about 15 minutes.
+It only took about 15 minutes.
 Really.
-It was the easiest part of the project, and it had the most impact.
+It was the most straightforward part of the project, and it had the most impact.
 Win!

 As you can see, I painted the dresser black – but instead of painting a flat finish of all paint, I opted for a glazed finish.
-Glazing is basically using a clear medium to thin out your paint, making the color more translucent, therefore allowing the underlying color to shine through.
-I like the smoothness of the finish, I like that you can still see the woodgrain, and I really like the variation in color that you get when glazing.
+Glazing is using a clear medium to thin out your paint, making the color more translucent, therefore allowing the underlying color to shine through.
+I like the smoothness of the finish and that you can still see the woodgrain, and I like the variation in color that you get when glazing.
 It’s a “soft” black, if there is such a thing.

-For the hardware, I used rub’n’buff in silver leaf.
-It was the simplest process ever – I applied a small bit (less than the size of a pea) at a time and rubbed it on to the hardware with an old sock.
+For the hardware, I used Rub’n’buff in silver leaf.
+It was the most straightforward process ever – I applied a small bit (less than the size of a pea) at a time and rubbed it onto the hardware with an old sock.
 It dried nearly instantly.
-When I reapplied the hardware, I had to touch up the tacks and side hardware a bit, but other than that, I’ve not seen the finish fade at all.
+When I re-applied the pulls, I had to touch up the tacks and side hardware a bit, but other than that, I’ve not seen the finish fade at all.
 Beautiful.